World Wide Fund for Nature: List of presidents

-Recent development
+Recent developments

-The WWF has set up offices and operations around the world.
+WWF has set up offices and operations around the world.
 It originally worked by fundraising and providing grants to existing non-governmental organizations with an initial focus on the protection of endangered species.
 As more resources became available, its operations expanded into other areas such as the preservation of biological diversity, sustainable use of natural resources, the reduction of pollution, and climate change.
-The organization also began to run its own conservation projects and campaigns.In 1986, the organization changed its name to World Wide Fund for Nature, while retaining the WWF initials.
+The organization also began to run its own conservation projects and campaigns.
+In 1986, the organization changed its name to World Wide Fund for Nature, while retaining the WWF initials.
 However, it continued at that time to operate under the original name in the United States and Canada.

-1986 was the 25th anniversary of WWF's foundation, an event marked by a gathering in Assisi, Italy to which the organization's International President Prince Philip, the Duke of Edinburgh, invited religious authorities representing Buddhism, Christianity, Hinduism, Islam and Judaism.
-These leaders produced The Assisi Declarations, theological statements showing the spiritual relationship between their followers and nature that triggered a growth in the engagement of those religions with conservation around the world.
+1986 was the 25th anniversary of WWF's foundation, an event marked by a gathering in Assisi, Italy to which the organization's International President Prince Philip, the Duke of Edinburgh, invited religious authorities representing Buddhism, Christianity, Hinduism, Islam, and Judaism.
+These leaders produced The Assisi Declarations, theological statements showing the spiritual relationship between their followers and nature that triggered a growth in the engagement of these religions with conservation around the world.

 In the 1990s, WWF revised its mission statement to:

-WWF researchers and many others identified 238 ecoregions that represent the world's most biologically outstanding terrestrial, freshwater and marine habitats, based on a worldwide biodiversity analysis which the organization says was the first of its kind.
+WWF researchers and many others identified 238 ecoregions that represent the world's most biologically outstanding terrestrial, freshwater, and marine habitats, based on a worldwide biodiversity analysis which the organization says was the first of its kind.
 In the early 2000s (decade), its work was focused on a subset of these ecoregions, in the areas of forest, freshwater and marine habitat conservation, endangered species conservation, climate change, and the elimination of the most toxic chemicals.

+Harvard University published a case study on WWF titled "Negotiating Toward the Paris Accords: WWF & the Role of Forests in the 2015 Climate Agreement": In 2023, Adil Najam, a globally renowned climate scientist and policy expert from Pakistan, was appointed as the president of WWF International signifying the growing importance on climate change as well as of human well-being in the WWF agenda.

+Conservation Foundation

+In 1947, the Conservation Foundation was formed in New York City by Fairfield Osborn.
+It arranged funding for scientific research into global conservation issues.
+It did not lobby or engage in politics.
+In 1985, it became an affiliate of WWF.
+In 1990, it completely merged into WWF.